PolymorphicOpcode/pern-stack/README.md

 vim public/index.html
 ```

+Write anything in the index.html file, you will change this later to implement our React.

 5. Install & Configure PM2 to run Node as a service
 ```
 sudo npm install pm2@latest -g